-\textit{Proposed framework:} To solve the stated problem, we use an incentive-based handshaking mechanism to find nearby devices that will help $M$ by sharing their models to create its personalized model.
-The steps of the proposed approach are stated as follows: \begin{itemize} \item $M$ sends request to its nearby devices ($N_d$) for the $model$ of the application $A$ with respect to an $incentive$. \item The nearby devices which agree with the offered $incentive$, send their models to $M$.
-This is assumed that each of the contributing devices has an updated model (using CFL/DFL) for the application. \item The model it receives first is set as the $initial\;model$. \item The device continues to receive models from the collaborators until the battery level ($B_p$) is below the threshold ($B_{min}$) or the number of collaborators ($N_c$) reaches the maximum number of devices ($N_{max}$) with which it wants to collaborate. \item After receiving models from the collaborators, it performs aggregation to update its initial model. \item After updating the model, it fits the model with its dataset, and calculates the accuracy score. \item If the accuracy score is equal to or greater than the desired accuracy score ($\mathcal{A}_A$), it closes the connections and sets the updated model as the final model.
-Otherwise, it continues to receive model updates from the collaborators, and performs aggregation to update its model until $\mathcal{A}_A$ is reached or $B_p < B_{min}$ or the maximum number of rounds ($\mathcal{R}_A$) is reached. \end{itemize} The proposed FL-based model update method is stated in Algorithm \ref{algo_1}.
-The device initializes its model to the model received from the first collaborator.
-The device continues to receive model updates from the collaborators until the battery level is below the threshold value or the maximum number of collaborator is reached.
+The proposed FL-based model update method is stated in Algorithm \ref{algo_1}.
+The requesting device performs handshaking with the nearby devices which agree to share model updates with respect to an incentive.
+The devices which agree to support are referred to as the contributors.
+The contributors share their keys used for encrypting model updates with the requesting device.
+After handshaking, the contributors send their updated model parameters to the requesting device.
+The device initializes its model based on the model parameters received from the first contributor.
+The device continues to receive model updates from the contributors until the battery level is below the threshold value or the maximum number of contributors is reached.
 To check the battery level, \textit{checkbatterylevel} function of Algorithm 1 is used.
-After receiving model updates from the collaborators, it performs aggregation using \textit{updateModel} function of Algorithm 1.
-This process is continued until the desired accuracy level is obtained or the maximum number of rounds is reached.
-Fig. \ref{fl} shows the pictorial representation of sending requests to nearby devices and receiving model updates from collaborators.
+After receiving model updates from the contributors, it performs aggregation using \textit{updateModel} function of Algorithm 1, and then fits to its training dataset to build its personalized local model.
+Fig. \ref{fl} shows the pictorial representation of the proposed approach.
 In the figure, $M$ needs to update its model and $M$ has seven nearby devices. $M$ sends requests to these seven devices.
-Among these seven devices, five devices accept the request and send their model updates to $M$.
-After receiving model updates, $M$ performs aggregation and develops its model.
-This step is repeated until the desired accuracy level is reached or the battery level drops below the threshold level or the maximum number of rounds is reached.
-As we are considering the case of mobile devices, we are assuming that each device has at least one device available nearby that can help the device to develop its model.
-Though in this work we have considered mobile devices, the IoT devices can also participate in the FL process.
+Among them, five devices accept the request and send their model updates to $M$.
+After receiving model updates $M$ develops its model through aggregation and fitting with its own dataset.
+This step is repeated until the desired accuracy level is reached, or the battery level drops below the threshold, or the maximum number of rounds is reached.
+As mobile devices are considered, we assume that each device has at least one device available nearby that can help the device to build its model.
+Though we have considered mobile devices in this work, IoT devices can also participate in the FL process.